Endothelium at a Glance

 Endothelium.
 In this postcapillary venule, endothelial cells are seen to line a channel.
 Nuclei are seen en face and in cross-section, and activated endothelial cells appear to have an edematous cytoplasm, which increases their visibility.
 This specimen is from an inflammatory lesion (Sweet syndrome; see Chapter 32) without signs of vessel damage.

 Blood vessel ECs must perform three important constitutive functions.
-First, vascular ECs must maintain homeostasis ...
+First, vascular ECs must maintain homeostasis of the blood, which ...